MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### conversation.view.action

-Used for monitoring possible negative impact on your ability to view and reply to email messages
+This event is triggered when a user interacts with the conversation view.
+For example, attempting to load more conversations or opening quick reply.
+The data is used for monitoring possible negative impact on the ability to view and reply to email messages as well as for determining issues related to conversation features such as reactions, suggested replies, pinning, etc.

 The following fields are collected: